 One important aspect of using guidance effectively is that it must be gradually reduced so that learners do not become reliant on it, but instead begin to carry out tasks and solve problems independently.

 Multimedia needs to have a specific, relevant instructional purpose, which exemplifies the content or provides a pedagogic interaction for learners to engage with.
 Without an instructional purpose, multimedia is reduced to being a superficial, decorative element whose purpose is pseudo-motivational and which is unlikely to contribute to learning and may even interfere with learning.
 See Richard Mayer’s excellent research on multimedia for more on this.

-Questioning and Application interactions enable learners to respond to and apply the taught content.
+Questioning and Application primary instructional interactions enable learners to respond to and apply the taught content.
 Multiple tasks or problems, coaching and feedback are used to support these interactions.